How to measure the effectiveness of outsourced facility management services

 Measuring the effectiveness of an outsourced FM Company

-As a client to an outsourced FM company, here are some tips that can give insights into their performance.
+As a client of an outsourced FM company, here are some tips that can give insights into their performance.

 There should be an agreement between the client and service provider about the areas to focus on.
 The client can start by clarifying the most pressing areas for improvement.
 The pain points will vary from one organization to the other.
 Still, the most common issues tend to revolve around saving cost, reducing equipment failure, and improving workforce productivity.
 To get clarity on maintenance objectives, ask questions like: